Dokos

-During the ancient times it was called Aperopia (Ἀπεροπία).
+During ancient times it was called Aperopia (Ἀπεροπία).

 Archaeology

 It has, since the ancient years, considered to be a strategic location.
 On the east side lie the ruins of a great Byzantine - Venetian Castle.
 During the Middle Ages, the island served as a refuge for Albanian settlers' animals.

-Dokos, according to archaeological studies, has been inhabited since Chalcolithic, 6000 BC.
+Dokos, according to archaeological studies, has been inhabited since the early Bronze Age.
 In 1975, Peter Throckmorton discovered a wreck near Dokos that has been dated to about 2150 BC, and may be the oldest shipwreck known.